Top 13 UI UX Design Icon Sets in 2025

 Cons:

 Phosphor Icons, a versatile icon family, is designed for a variety of applications including interfaces, diagrams, and presentations.
-With over 1,500 icons spanning six different weights, Phosphor Icons offers a wide range of options for designers.
+With over 9000 icons spanning six different weights, Phosphor Icons offers a wide range of options for designers.
+Resolving incorrect TypeScript types is crucial to enhance the functionality of the icon library, and community contributions focused on fixing such bugs are highly welcomed.

-The icons are created with a grid of 16x16 pixels, ensuring they are clear at small sizes and scalable for larger displays.
+The icons are created with a customizable grid that starts with 16x16 pixels, ensuring they are clear at small sizes and scalable for larger displays.
 The icon set includes a grid for users who want to design and create their own complementary icons.
 While Phosphor Icons is less comprehensive than some other icon sets, the high quality of the icons makes it a top choice for designers.

 Website: Atlas Icons